onflow/flow-go/state/fork/Readme.md

 There are a variety of ways to precisely specify `head` and `lowestBlock`:
  * At least one block, `head` or `lowestBlock`, must be specified by its ID to unambiguously identify the fork that should be traversed.
- * The other block an either be specified by ID or height.
+ * The other block can either be specified by ID or height.
  * If both `head` and `lowestBlock` are specified by their ID, they must both be on the same fork.